 3.2.5.
 The loss of [person] features

 Nunes (2008), Ferreira (2009) and Rodrigues (2004) propose that finite T in Brazilian Portuguese now has only [number].
 In the same vein, Cyrino (2010) argues that the same has happened to inflected infinitives and uninflected infinitives in Brazilian Portuguese.
 The sole morphological marking in inflected infinitives is found in the 3rd person plural.
 Therefore, Cyrino (2010) claims that Brazilian Portuguese allows nominative subjects in an embedded non-finite domain.
 This amounts to saying that the embedded domain is not a complete phase, but rather it is similar to embedded subjunctive clauses in Balkan languages like Romanian and Greek, whose defectively inflected verb can also assign nominative case.
-This might go hand in hand with with primary data from the Bahdini dialect of Kurmanji Kurdish cited by Manzini et al. (2015), who show that nominative case corresponds to the bare nominal base and hence is a default case.
+This might go hand in hand with with primary data from the Bahdini dialect of Kurmanji Kurdish cited by Manzini et al. (2015), who show that nominative case corresponds to the bare nominal base, and hence is a default case.

 3.3.
 The syntax of mandar/fazer causative verb types